vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 - You're having root access to Debian Linux machine;
 - We'll be using the default local ports `3000` for [`vue-storefront`](https://github.com/DivanteLtd/vue-storefront) and `8080` for [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api); the ports **should not be exposed** as they will be hidden behind **NGINX proxy**;
 - We're using **prod.vuestorefront.io** as a domain name - please replace it with your host URL address;
-- We assume that you have SSL certificate for **prod.vuestorefront.io** (or your domain of course).
-SSL encryption is required for PWA + service workers;
+- We assume that you do not have SSL certificate for your domain yet.
+While SSL encryption is required for PWA + service workers it will be installed using the steps described below.
+If you want to use your existing certificate, it's entirely up to you.

 General Solution Architecture:
 _USER -> NGINX proxy -> vue-storefront / vue-storefront-api_